 African locust beans have been proven over time to be good for consumption because of their health benefits.
 Some of which you might know and some you haven’t heard before.

-Here, let’s take a look at the benefits of eating locust beans.
+Here, let’s look at the benefits of eating locust beans.

 i.
 Improves Eye Sight